TravMurav/steam-multimon/README.md

 `sh -c "/usr/games/steam %U & ~/path/to/smultimon.py"`

 ## ToDo
-* Move whitelist to separate file
 * Add config file?
 * Add command line arguments to override settings
 * Find way to detect whether opened window is launcher or game
 * Add --close-with-steam option (keep script started if not provided)
-* Allow only one instance of script running at same time

 ## License